About this artwork

 - Linen and cotton, plain weave; copperplate printed

-- Restricted gift of Mrs. Howell B. Erminger, Jr.
+- Purchased with funds provided by Mrs. Howell B. Erminger, Jr.